Pdamian96/DatapacksPlus/README.md

 Available replacements:
 * {player} -> Returns Player Name
 * {health} -> Returns Player Health
 * {objective.NAME} -> Returns the Players value for scoreboard NAME
+IMPORTANT LIMITATION:
+While the player sees a serverboard, the teams will not work client side (so all the server side logic works fine, but, for example the players will be able to see each others name tags, no friendly invisiblites etc etc, essentially like they are not in a team.
+I will try to fix this)

 Commands for this: